torch2424/as-bind/README.md

 - The as-bind example is a Markdown Parser, in which as-bind takes in a string, passes it to a rough markdown parser / compiler written in AssemblyScript, and returns a string. [(Live Demo)](https://torch2424.github.io/as-bind/), [(Source Code)](https://github.com/torch2424/as-bind/tree/master/examples/markdown-parser)

 _If you're project is using as-bind, and you would like to be featured here.
 Please open a README with links to your project, and if appropriate, explaining how as-bind is being used._ 😊

+## FAQ and Common Issues

+> I am calling my exports, but it is not returning the types that I am returning?
+It seems to be returning pointers?

+This is probably because you are not adding the as-bind entry file.
+Please see the [Quick Start](#quick-start) on how to compile your AssemblyScript module with this entry file.
+If this still does not work, please take a look at the [Supported Types](#supported-types) to ensure what type you are trying to pass will work.

+*Didn't find a solution to your problem?
+Feel free to open an issue!*

 ## Contributing